adamiser/stat386-projects/_posts/2022-10-18-webScraping.md

 df = pd.json_normalize(j['data'])
 ```

-This will give us the variable *fertility_rate* (indicator code = 19) for the country of Australia (country code = 36).

 The API divides the data into pages.
-Thus, the code above will only return part of the desired data - one page of it in fact.
-We can gather all fertility data for Australia by doing this:
+Thus, the code above will only return the first page of data.
+We can gather all data for Australia by doing this:

 ```
 while j['nextPage'] != None: